Understanding Multistationarity of Fully Open Reaction Networks: Approaches to detecting multistationarity

-Since $k\in\R_{>0}^3$ we have the strict inequality $\sqrt{k_2^2+4k_1k_3}>k_2$.
-This implies that $k_2-\sqrt{k_2^2+4k_1k_3}<0$ and therefore for any choice of the reaction rate constants, $x^{(2)}$ is always negative.
+This time with a simple argument one can see that for any choice of the reaction rate constants, one of the two real solutions is always negative.
 So the network in this case has at most one steady state for all choices of parameters and therefore it is \emph{not} multistationary. \end{example}

-Even though in Example~\ref{ex:detect_multi_manually} the computation was straightforward, this is not always the case.
-There do not exist such explicit formulae for polynomial equations in several variables and arbitrary degrees: to study these we usually require advanced techniques.
+Even though in Example~\ref{ex:detect_multi_manually} the computation was straightforward, that is not the case in general.
+There do not exist an explicit formulae for solving polynomial equations in several variables and arbitrary degrees: to study these we usually require advanced techniques.
 Further, the approach needs to be algorithmic so that one can make a program to make the decision automatically.
 We continue this section by surveying four different approaches that are common in CRN theory for detecting multistationarity.
-We will also use these tools to generate a dataset for ML training in the subsequent sections.
+We will also use these tools to generate datasets for ML training and validation in the subsequent sections.